Snooky Serna: Personal life

 Serna was married to actor/model Ricardo Cepeda for over 12 years, with their marriage ending in annulment in January 2006.
 They have two daughters, Sam and Sachi.
+In 2024, Cepeda was released from the Cagayan Provincial Jail, in Tuguegarao after posting bail for estafa case.
 Her second husband was Nino Mendoza (artist and vocalist of a Filipino Rock band the Blue Jean Junkies) but they have been separated.

 Serna has been a member of the religion, Iglesia ni Cristo, since 2011.
-Her parents Von and Mila are Roman Catholic and former member of Born-again Christian.
+Her parents Von and Mila are Roman Catholic and former Born-again Christians.

+Serna's parents are Anthonio B. Serna "Von Serna" (1939–1994) of Filipino-Spanish Ancestry and Mila Ocampo or Milagros S. Serna, with grandparents Antonio Bon V. Serna and Maria Victoria S. Mercado.
+Her sibling is Anton Serna.
+She once lived with her aunt Eden at childhood.
+Since 2022, Serna was engaged to Ramon ‘Mon’ Villarama.